VirgilSecurity/virgil-purekit-go/README.md

 ## Setup your Database
-Passw0rd SDK lets you easily perform all the necessary operations to create, verify and update user's password without requiring any additional actions.
+Passw0rd SDK allows you to easily perform all the necessary operations to create, verify and update user's password without requiring any additional actions.

-In order to create and work with user's protected passw0rd you have to set up your database with additional column.
+In order to create and work with user's protected passw0rd you have to set up your database with an additional column.

-The column must be with following parameters:
+The column must have the following parameters:
 <table class="params">
 <thead>
 		<tr>